jasiralavi/TexXpander/README.md

 - Initial release
 - Changes from leehblue's texpander 2.0:
   - Spaces are supported in file names
-  - Add a hyphen (-) infront of a file name to hide the item from being listed
+  - Add a hyphen (-) infront of a file name to hide the item from being listed in the popup window
   - Add a hyphen (-) infront of a folder name to hide it and all of its contents

 ## Credits